xinggui007/viramp-project/docs/viramp_intro.rst

-VIRamp assembly pipeline manual
+VirAmp assembly pipeline manual
 ================================

-This is a general description of the function of each tool via `VIRAMP website <http://viramp.com/>`_ or in your own version of platform.
+This is a general description of the function of each tool via `VirAmp website <http://viramp.com/>`_ or in your own version of platform.
 Detailed description is posted under the webpage of each tool.

 One-click pipeline
 -------------------